universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 ----

 ## 🎯 Players' Goal 🎯
-The players'🧙 goal is to gain as much life essence🌿 as possible.
-Life essence is used to upgrade their characters💪 in the metagame.
+During a session the players'🧙 goal is to gain as much life essence🌿 as possible.
+Life essence allows their character to level up💪, and is used to unlock character buffs in the metagame.
 The longer the player is able to defend the sanctuary🌱, the more life essence is gained.

 Players are able to last longer by:
-1. Finding players🧙 to team up with by inviting them via a link🔗 or finding them in the void, which adds more defenders🛡️ to the sanctuary🌱.
+1. Finding players🧙 to team up which adds more defenders🛡️ to the sanctuary🌱.
+Players can find other players by joining an existing team, by inviting them via a link🔗, or by finding them in the void.
-2. Gathering life essence🌿 from the sanctuary efficently by avoiding taking damage💖 from enemies👹.
+2. Gathering life essence🌿 from the sanctuary efficently by collecting it between waves of invaders and by living longer by avoiding taking damage💖 from invaders👹.
-3. Starting stronger💪 by upgrading class in the metagame using life essence🌿.
+3. Starting stronger💪 by upgrading character classes in the metagame using gained life essence🌿.

 ----